actionsflow/actionsflow/docs/getting-started.md

 > For self-hosted version please see [here](/docs/self-hosted.md)

-Building an Actionsflow workflow is basically a three-step process:
+Building an Actionsflow workflow is basically a four-step process:

 # 1. Create a Github repository